The Wireless Broadband Alliance and OpenRoaming

 ● Take back ownership of your customer data, and get more valuable and actionable analytics

-● Drive better customer engagement by leveraging the power of analytics with Cisco DNA Spaces, including loyalty integration
+● Drive better customer engagement by leveraging the power of analytics with Cisco Spaces, including loyalty integration

 Identity provider benefits (cloud)